rionila/live-coding-assignment/Assignment.md

 2. Create endpoints to Create Order, Update Order, Get by Id, Get All Orders Created After Date;
 3. Create endpoints to Create User, Update User, Get By Id, Get All;
 4. Create endpoint to Get All Orders for a User;
+5. Create a separate branch called "interview {{your name}}" and push all the changes made there;
-5. Create a front-end project (Angular/React) in which to have a page with a date input to send to the back-end in order to get the list of orders after that date and display in a table;
+6. Create a front-end project (Angular/React) in which to have a page with a date input to send to the back-end in order to get the list of orders after that date and display in a table;
-6. Create a page in which to display all Users, you can navigate to this page by clicking a button in the previously created page;
+7. Create a page in which to display all Users, you can navigate to this page by clicking a button in the previously created page;

 ##Bonus:
 ### Vending machine solution: